FrancescFe/api-nba/README.md

-#### ABSTRACT
+#### 📝ABSTRACT 📝
 This README is the documentation of an API of nba stats.
 Original DB is stored in csv files.
 We will use a Docker container with doctrine to convert data to ORM.
-We will configure DB to operate with MVC (although we don't use a View, we will use Symfony as endpoint with Json format).
+We will configure DB to operate with MVC (although instead of a View, we will use Symfony as endpoint with Json format).

-# API-NBA SETTING
+# 🏀 API-NBA SETTING 🏀

-## Building our work environment
+## 🐳 Building our work environment 🐳

 To begin with, we have to use docker to build our mysql connection & api.